nameer-rizvi/scrapefrom/README.md

 }).then(console.log); // "[ { key: "...", type: "...", definition: "...", default: "..." }, ...]"
 ```

-Extract json from a page using a json filter and a keyMap.
+Extract json from a page using a json filter and a keyPath.

 ```javascript
 scrapefrom({